Printer (computing): Monochrome, color, and photo printers

 A color printer can produce images of multiple colors.
-A photo printer is a color printer that can produce images that mimic the color range (gamut) and resolution of prints made from photographic film.
+A photo printer is a color printer that can produce images that mimic the gamut (color range) and resolution of prints made from photographic film.

 Page yield

 The page yield is the number of pages that can be printed from a toner cartridge or ink cartridge—before the cartridge needs to be refilled or replaced.

 The actual number of pages yielded by a specific cartridge depends on a number of factors.

 For a fair comparison, many laser printer manufacturers use the ISO/IEC 19752 process to measure the toner cartridge yield.

 Economics

 In order to fairly compare operating expenses of printers with a relatively small ink cartridge to printers with a larger, more expensive toner cartridge that typically holds more toner and so prints more pages before the cartridge needs to be replaced, many people prefer to estimate operating expenses in terms of cost per page (CPP).

 Retailers often apply the "razor and blades" model: a company may sell a printer at cost and make profits on the ink cartridge, paper, or some other replacement part.
 This has caused legal disputes regarding the right of companies other than the printer manufacturer to sell compatible ink cartridges.
 To protect their business model, several manufacturers invest heavily in developing new cartridge technology and patenting it.

 Other manufacturers, in reaction to the challenges from using this business model, choose to make more money on printers and less on ink, promoting the latter through their advertising campaigns.
 Finally, this generates two clearly different proposals: "cheap printer – expensive ink" or "expensive printer – cheap ink".
 Ultimately, the consumer decision depends on their reference interest rate or their time preference.
 From an economics viewpoint, there is a clear trade-off between cost per copy and cost of the printer.